Tom Howard/John H. Reid Fiction & Essay Contest 2018

 Contest Judges

-Lauren Singer Ledoux
+Lauren Singer

-Lauren Singer Ledoux is an assistant judge of the Wergle Flomp Humor Poetry Contest and the Tom Howard/John H. Reid Fiction & Essay Contest, and a past judge of the North Street Book Prize.
+Lauren Singer is an assistant judge of our Wergle Flomp Humor Poetry Contest and North Street Book Prize, and a past judge of our Tom Howard/John H. Reid Fiction & Essay Contest.
 She is a native New Yorker living in Western Massachusetts.
 Her poetry has been published in Nerve House, Bareback, Feel the Word, Read This, Kosmosis, One Night Stanzas, and other literary magazines across the country.
-In 2015 she received her MSW at the University of Chicago, is a graduate of Bard College at Simon's Rock and an attendee of the New York State Summer Writer's Institute.
-She has self-published three chapbooks, and received an honorable mention in the 2011 Wergle Flomp contest.
-In addition to her creative interests, Lauren works as a mental health clinician and therapist in Holyoke, MA.
-Lauren prides herself on her wealth of useless knowledge, namely of nineties R&B lyrics, and she can pretty much quote "The X-Files".
+An attendee of the New York State Summer Writer's Institute, she is a graduate of Bard College at Simon's Rock and received her MSW at the University of Chicago in 2015.
+She has self-published three chapbooks and received an honorable mention in the 2011 Wergle Flomp contest.
+In addition to her creative interests, Lauren works as a sex and relationship therapist and runs a private practice out of Northampton, MA.
+Her book-length poetry manuscript, Raised Ranch, will be published by Game Over Books in April of 2025.
+She prides herself on her wealth of useless pop culture knowledge, namely of nineties R&B lyrics, and she can pretty much quote "The X-Files".